Lva Floodplain

 Old drainage systems

-Part of this area has been protected as a nature reserve of local importance, where economic activities are restricted.
+Part of this area is protected as a nature reserve of local importance, where economic activities are restricted.
 Part of the habitats of protected species and valuable biotopes are under the protection of land users.
-In order to improve the condition of the area, it is necessary to make a detailed inventory of the conservation values (species habitat and natural complexes) and to ensure their protection by creating special protection zones/plots.
-Systematic monitoring of conservation values and a management or conservation plan development are also desirable.
+However, the condition of the area needs to be improved, and it needs more efficient conservation measures.
+The following ones are recommended by experts:

 The project “Polesia – Wilderness Without Borders” is part of the Endangered Landscapes & Seascapes Programme and is funded by Arcadia.
 The project is coordinated by Frankfurt Zoological Society (FZS).